RishavR/jekyll-now/_posts/2018-6-10-A-Little-About-Sigmoid.md

 ---

-# What the heck is Sigmod?
+# What is this blog all about?

-Sigmoid is **blog** intended to elaborate on the stories of how a **newbie hack with no formal experience** starts out exploring the wonderful world of [Machine Learning](https://www.blog.google/topics/machine-learning/) and [Artificial Intelligence](https://www.independent.co.uk/life-style/gadgets-and-tech/news/norman-psychopath-ai-bias-mit-artificial-intelligence-reddit-a8389011.html).
+Sigmoid is a **blog** intended to elaborate on the stories of how a **newbie hack with no formal experience** starts out exploring the wonderful world of [Machine Learning](https://www.blog.google/topics/machine-learning/) and [Artificial Intelligence](https://www.independent.co.uk/life-style/gadgets-and-tech/news/norman-psychopath-ai-bias-mit-artificial-intelligence-reddit-a8389011.html).
 I intend to post about my experiences and the projects I'm working on!

 <img src="https://www.kdnuggets.com/wp-content/uploads/machine-learning-everywhere.jpg"/>